ddev/ddev/docs/content/users/usage/cli.md

 `node`, `nodejs`, `npm`, `nvm` and `yarn` are preinstalled in the web container.
 You can configure the default value of the installed Node.js version with the [`nodejs_version`](../configuration/config.md#nodejs_version) option in `.ddev/config.yaml` or with `ddev config --nodejs_version`.
 You can also override that with any value using the built-in `nvm` in the web container or with [`ddev nvm`](../usage/commands.md#nvm), for example `ddev nvm install 6`.
 There is also a [`ddev yarn`](../usage/commands.md#yarn) command.
 (Note that since `nodejs_version` configuration can now specify any `node` version, including patch versions, it's preferred to using the less robust `ddev nvm` way of specifying the `node` version.)

+If you have a `.nvmrc` file in the root of your project, DDEV will use this as the default node version if you don't include `nodejs_version` in your `config.yaml` file.

 ## More Bundled Tools

 In addition to the [*commands*](../usage/commands.md) listed above, there are lots of tools included inside the containers: